opencomputeproject/SAI/doc/NAT/SAI-NAT-API.md

 ```

 ### 5.2 Double NAT
 Double NAT is a nat variant where both the Src and Dest IP gets modified when a packet crosses the address zone.
 Generally used when conflicting addresses are used in the private networks which conflicts with the public IP addresses.
 Double NAT overrides SNAT or DNAT actions in the SAI pipeline.
+Reverse entry should be created in similar manner.

 > From Zone ID: 100
 To Zone ID: 200